wp-plugins/wow-moodboard-lite/readme.txt

 **Pro Version Available**

-All functionality of the Lite version +
+All the functionality of Wow moodboard Lite +

-- Allow clients to view YouTube videos from your mood boards fullscreen;
+- Customize the look of your mood boards with a **custom background**
-- Scale your mood boards to different screen sizes;
+- Resize your mood boards to **fit your needs**
-- Resize your mood boards;
-- Customize the look of your mood boards;
+- **Auto-Scale** your mood boards to different screen sizes
-- Add music to your mood boards with Spotify Album search;
+- Add music to your mood boards with **Spotify Album search**
-- Add links to the images on your mood boards;
+- Allow your audience to view YouTube videos from your mood boards **fullscreen**
-- Receive more search results on Google Image and Youtube searches
+- Receive **more search results to choose from** when performing Google Image and Youtube searches

 More info at [Wow New Media](https://wownmedia.com/wow-moodboard/ "Wow Moodboard Pro")